marcopod/r-d_2024/README.md

 ## How to Use the Model

+### testing.py
+Access `python testing.py` to use models that have already been trained and follow a custom example

+# Training

+If you want to train the model in a different way

 ### Option 1: Run the Python Script
 1. Navigate to the `code` folder.
 2. Run the training script with the following command: